eraxeg/everything-always-somewhere/README.md

 ## How about interaction?

 The institution does not want you to do labour for the art to come alive.
 By default, _everything always somewhere_ gives you the right to remain a passive consumer.
-Work is in progress that will enable you to watch automated interaction.
-Independent net art experts will judge where this is appropriate without destroying the essence of the website artwork.
+Soon you will be able to watch automated interaction.
+Independent net art experts will judge where this is appropriate without destroying the essence of the artwork-website.

 ## TODO